Capital Campaign

 Since 1974, Homeward Bound of Marin has helped people unlock new futures and untapped potential.
 We have supported families and individuals to find stability, set goals for progress, secure long-term housing, access medical and mental health services and develop employment skills.

-Help us complete a new housing and training hub
+A complete housing and training campus

 Donate